 Stamped “N.Q.
 Foliot” on the underneath of the frame.

 CONDITION: Good antique condition commensurate with age and use.
-Traces of old wood worm and minor losses to carvings.
+Traces of old wood worm and minor losses to carvings, with old repair to front leg.
 Leather upholstery is old, but not original to the chair.
 Leather has stains and buildup.